JCGrant/blog/README.md

-A blog frontend written in a single [index.html](./index.html) file.
+A blog written in ~100 lines of JavaScript.
+[How did I write this?](jcgrant.com/blog/?p=2021/07/01/how-did-i-create-this-blog).